-Aviation noise exposure at the school during the day (continuous sound level L {eq}) 30 to 77 dB (A) (7 - 23 hrs) 39 to 59 dB (A) (8 - 14 hrs) In RANCH the aviation noise exposures were much higher Aviation noise exposure at the home during the day (continuous sound level L {eq}) 31 to 76 dB (A) (7 - 23 hrs) 36 to 61 dB(A) (6 - 22 hrs) Which intellectual abilities and learning achievements were examined?
-Reading, attention, short and long-term memory Reading, attention, short and long-term memory, linguistic precursor abilities of reading such as "phono- logical awareness" (I Glossary) Other factors examined Quality of life, impairment due to aviation noise Quality of life, impairment due to aviation noise, well-being at school How was the socio- economic status (I Glossary) of the children estimated?
+Aircraft noise exposure at the school during the day (long-term energy equivalent sound level L{eq}) 30 to 77 dB (A) (7 a.m. - 11 p.m.)
+39 to 59 dB (A) (8 a.m. - 2 p.m.)
+In RANCH the aircraft noise exposures were much higher Aircraft noise exposure at home during the day (long-term energy equivalent sound level L{eq}) 31 to 76 dB (A) (7 a.m. - 11 p.m.)
+36 to 61 dB (A) (6 a.m. - 10 p.m.)
+Which cognitive abilities and learning achievements were examined?
+Reading, attention, short and long-term memory Reading, attention, short and long-term memory, verbal precursor abilities of reading such as "phonological awareness" (E glossary) Other factors examined Quality of life, impairment due to aircraft noise Quality of life, impair- ment due to aircraft noise, well-being at school How was the socio- economic status (I glossary) of the children estimated?
 Various yes/no questions in the parent questionnaire, e.g. "Free lunch at school?", "Living in your own home?", "Father unemployed?"
-Calculation of the so-called "Scheuch-Winkler Index" (SWI) from information on net income, education and qualification and profes- sional position in the parent questionnaires.
-The SWI is an index commonly used in social research Consideration of differ- ent insulation and room acoustics of the schools Schools with good noise insulation (triple-glazing) were excluded.
-More than half of the schools had only single-glazing Noise insulation and room acoustics were examined.
-Well insulated schools were not excluded because the aim was to examine the real situation in the study re- gion.
-There were no schools with single-glazing in the random sample Conduct of the tests Without headphones.
+Calculation of the so-called "Scheuch-Winkler Index" (SWI) from information on net income, education and qualification and professional position in the parent questionnaires.
+The SWI is an index commonly used in social research Consideration of different insulation and room acoustics of the schools Schools with good noise insulation (triple glazing) were excluded.
+More than half of the schools had only single glazing Sound insulation and room acoustics were examined.
+Well-insulated schools were not excluded because the aim was to examine the real situation in the study region.
+There were no schools with single glazing in the random sample Conduct of the tests Without headphones.
 The sound pressure level during the tests was measured.
-Any influences of noise during the testing was then "calculated out" during the evaluation Comprehension tests with headphones to rule out acute noise effects on the test (focus on chronic noise effects).
-The acute sound pressure level in the class- room was also measured
+Any influence of noise during the testing was then "calculated out" during the evaluation Comprehension tests with headphones to rule out acute noise effects on the test (focus on chronic noise effects).
+The acute sound pressure level in the classroom was also measured ogy, social science, acoustics and physics are collaborating in the NORAH research consortium.
+The investigations are being carried out mainly in the Rhine-Main Region, and to some extent also in the regions around the airports Berlin-Brandenburg, Cologne-Bonn and Stuttgart.